karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Implement all standard methods that are not yet in the framework
  * Benchmark existing methods against competing implementations (such as GPStuff, GPflow, GPML, etc)
  * Improve efficiency if necessary.
 Make explicit use of multi-core computation.
- * Unify gradient computations within Shogun.
+ * Unify/Refactor gradient computations within Shogun (Note that the new framework should be easy to be extended to using AutoDiff)

 ### Waypoints and initial work
  * do benchmarks about all existing inference methods for (full) GP and sparse GP under the existing framework (entrance task) ([KLCovarianceInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCovarianceInferenceMethod.html), [KLCholeskyInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCholeskyInferenceMethod.html), [KLApproxDiagonalInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLApproxDiagonalInferenceMethod.html), [FITCInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CFITCInferenceMethod.html), and [SparseVGInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CSparseVGInferenceMethod.html))